oneeve8/kobble-data/content/tutorialnarrative3.md

 Keep in mind that if you plan on sharing your work with others, that your information in Kobble can be shared in groups of items contained in either a channel or a track.

 However, there are two other levels of organisation, a folder and a channel group.
-And I’life explain what you may want to use these for.
+And I will explain what you may want to use these for.

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into  it.